 Mt.
 Robert Walkways in the Nelson Lakes National Park

 Take a short drive, about 5 kms from the main St Arnaud settlement.
 Be aware that the road is windy and narrow.
 Therefore, your vehicle cannot be more than 7 metres long.
 Motor homes are not suitable for this stretch of gravel road.
-Head up towards the Department of Conservation headquarters at the Mt.
-Roberts car park.
+From the Department of Conservation headquarters on the lake we head up to the Mt.
+Robert car park.
 This will take you about 830 metres about sea level, so you’ll get lovely views even before you begin the ascent up the main track.